saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 This test confirms that the max hand size for both players (`AppConstants.maxCardsInDeck`) is 20.

+# Player1CardIDs:

+This test confirms that the Card ID numbers in OrderedCardLoader (`OrderedCardLoader.getPlayer1Cards().get(0).getId()`) is equal to its position in the cardsInDeck ArrayList.

 # InitialHandSizes:

 Contains 2 Tests -> PlayerInitialHandSize and AIInitialHandSize